bbauska/CSS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch37-5">Section 37.5: With media queries</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-You can re-set variables within media queries and have those new values cascade wherever they are used, something that isn&apos;t possible with pre-processor variables.
+<p>You can re-set variables within media queries and have those new
+values cascade wherever they are used, something that isn&apos;t possible with pre-processor variables.</p>

-Here, a media query changes the variables used to set up a very simple
+<p>Here, a media query changes the variables used to set up a very simple
-grid:
+grid:</p>

 <h4>HTML:</h4>